nuwave/lighthouse/docs/master/security/authorization.md

 Not every user in your application may be allowed to see all data or do any action.
 You can control what they can do by enforcing authorization rules.

+Before you can apply authorization, make sure you cover [authentication](authentication.md) first - it's a prerequisite to have your users logged in before checking what they can do.

 ## Utilize the Viewer pattern

 A common pattern is to allow users to only access entries that belong to them.